shubhang-dvivedi/chess-engine/README.md

 # YACS - Yet Another Chess Website

 YACS is a simple, work in progress chess website built using Next.js and Tailwind CSS, bringing together the power of the Chess.js library for rules and Chessboard.jsx react component for the board interface.
-This project offers a user-friendly experience for chess enthusiasts to play against our own AI or with a friend.
+This project offers a user-friendly experience for chess enthusiasts to play against our very own AI or with a friend.

 ![YACS](https://github.com/shubhang-dvivedi/chess-engine/assets/89228525/89b6f10b-26e9-4238-9ff0-1ab16629c76a)